- Michael Thompson

 Knowing you’re loved before going to bed can help you feel less alone in the morning.

 Think about something you’re excited to do when you wake up

-Every morning during quarantine, after getting my kids dressed and fed, I’ve been going out to my terrace to finish my coffee and Dutch caramel waffle cookie.
+Every morning, after getting my kids dressed, fed, and to school, I’ve been going out to my terrace to finish my coffee and Dutch caramel waffle cookie.
 It’s become one of my favorite rituals.
 The sound my cookie makes when it snaps in half is glorious.
-That is my moment.